Migraine Specialists review your symptoms and provide caring and personalised Migraine Treatment

 How you can help manage your migraines:

 Listen to your body- the most important thing is to try to read the signals your body is sending you.
 If you recognize the signals of an approaching headache don’t just ignore them.
 Take time out from what you are doing, even if only for a few minutes and try to relax your body.
 When you are relaxed there is less pressure on the blood vessels and the aim is to prevent these from constricting.
 You may also try to ease the tension around your neck by stretching.
 All sufferers tend to have different strategies for dealing with migraines.
-Some of these strategies are:
+Some of these strategies and relaxation techniques include:

 Identify and avoid precipitating factors- Try to identify and then avoid that factors may trigger your migraine.
 Eg turn off fluorescent lighting and use desk lamp instead, limit computer use to one hour blocks.